zainh-mw/matlab-codespaces/README.md

 </details>

-## Introduction
+## Introductions

 A [codespace (GitHub Docs)](https://docs.github.com/en/codespaces/overview) is a development environment you can run in the cloud.
 Codespaces run in Docker containers called development containers, or [dev containers (GitHub Docs)](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers).
-You can customize your codespace by modifying `devcontainer.json`, the configuration file of the dev container.
+You can customize your codespace by modifying the configuration file of the dev container, named `devcontainer.json`.

-By default codespaces start in a [Visual Studio Code](https://code.visualstudio.com/) environment, but you could also use [JupyterLab](https://jupyter.org) as your IDE.

 ![VSCode In Codespaces](img/VSCodeInCodespaces.png)

-### Access MATLAB using Visual Studio Code
+### Using Visual Studio Code

 Once you have MATLAB and the necessary extensions and packages installed into the container, there are **three** ways in which you can use it from the VS Code interface: